 If you want a deluxe bag, you can try out the ToteCooler bag that comes with a built-in cooler.
 Check here for current prices.

 A few extra things to remember to pack into your beach tote for your toddler beach day are:

 - change of clothes

-Now that you know what is an absolute must when it comes to toddler beach essentials, let’s look at items that aren’t dire, but will go a long way to make your day or vacation at the beach even more enjoyable.
+Now that you know what is an absolute must when it comes to toddler beach essentials, let’s look at items that aren’t dire but will go a long way to make your day or vacation at the beach even more enjoyable.

-We love them because it makes transporting little ones and all the supplies so much easier!
-When looking for the best beach wagon for toddlers, you’ll want one that packs up easily, has a sunshade, comes with large all-terrain wheels, and an extended handle, so you don’t have to bend over to pull it.
-We like the Beau Jardin push wagon cart.
+We love them because it makes transporting little ones and all the supplies so much easier.
+When looking for the best beach wagon for toddlers, you’ll want one that packs up easily, comes with large all-terrain wheels, and has an extended handle, so you don’t have to bend over to pull it.
+We like the highly rated Sekey Collapsible Folding Wagon.
 Check here for more reviews and the current price.

 Making sure you have adequate shade is just as much for you as it is for your kids.
 You can make your stay as comfortable as possible by investing in a beach tent, or you can get an umbrella that you prop against the ground or push into the sand.

 While there are small beach tents explicitly made for kids, we think the best beach tent for toddlers is one the entire family can enjoy.
 When choosing a tent, make sure to get one that easily pops open, so you don’t have to spend 30 minutes putting your beach tent together.
 Some people also like having a beach tent so their baby or toddler can take a nap.
 I want to meet these unicorn toddlers who take naps at the beach, but if it works for you, it’s a great perk!